musajoshua/Tv-Script-Generator/README.md

 optimizer = optim.Adam(rnn.parameters(), lr=learning_rate)
 ```
-I use the `CrossEntropyLoss` function and the `ADAM` optimizer to train the model.
+I use the `CrossEntropyLoss` function and the `Adam` optimizer to train the model.

 ### Train the model